 For the most part, WAF is primarily focused on the security of an application, whereas the traditional firewall is focused on the security of a network.

-2. WAFs and firewalls are placed in different locations on the network.
+2. WAFs and firewalls are used in different locations on the network.

-Generally, a standard firewall is placed on the edge of the network, acting as a barrier between known and trusted networks, and any unknown networks.
+Generally, a standard firewall is placed on the edge of the network, acting as a barrier inbetween trusted networks and those networks that are considered unknown and therefore untrusted.

-WAFs are placed before applications and servers, offering protection from any threats generally designed to attack servers.
-This can be considered the fundamental difference between the two, as this difference dictates the primary roles of each.
+WAFs are placed before applications offering protection from threats that can attack applications.
+This is the primary difference in the way they are used and dictates the primary roles of each.

 Firewalls act much in the same way that a country’s border acts: scanning for things that are not allowed to come in or out.
 WAF acts in a similar manner but more oriented to the application-side of the network.